-- The total national number of 15-year-olds of participating countries/economies was compared with those from previous cycles.
-Differences, and any kind of trend, were queried. - Large deviations between the total national number of 15-year-olds and the enrolled number of 15-year-olds were questioned. - Large increases or decreases in enrolled population numbers compared to those from previous PISA cycles were queried, as were increasing or decreasing trends in population numbers since PISA 2000. - Any population to be omitted from the international desired population was noted and discussed, especially if the percentage of 15-year-olds to be excluded was more than 0.5% or if it was substantially different or not noted for previous PISA cycles. - Calculations did not have to be verified as in previous cycles as such data checks were built into the form. - For any countries/economies using a three-stage design, a Sampling Task 7a form needed to be completed for the full national desired population as well as for the population in the sampled regions.
+- The total national number of 15-year-olds was compared with those from previous cycles.
+Differences, and any kind of trend, were queried. - Large deviations between the total national number of 15-year-olds and the enrolled number of 15-year-olds were questioned. - Large increases or decreases in enrolled population numbers compared to those from previous PISA cycles were queried, as were increasing or decreasing trends in population numbers since PISA 2000.

-- For countries/economies having adjudicated regions, a Sampling Task 7a form was needed for each region. - Data sources and the year of the data were required.
+- Any population to be omitted from the international desired population was noted and discussed, especially if the percentage of 15-year-olds to be excluded was more than 0.5% or if it was substantially different or not noted for previous PISA cycles. - For countries/economies having adjudicated regions, a Sampling Task 7a form was needed for each region. - Data sources and the year of the data were required.
 If websites were provided with an English page option, the submitted data was verified against those sources.